DragonSenses/flash-cards/README.md

 - [x] View previous and subsequent cards
 - [x] Previous and subsequent cards wrap around (next on last item goes to the first item and vice versa)
 - [x] Create "Add new card" overlay with form
-- [ ] Add new cards to local storage
+- [x] Add new cards to local storage
-- [ ] Clear all cards from local storage
+- [x] Clear all cards from local storage

 ### Extra features to add later

 - [ ] Update and change content of a flash card after it has been made
 - [ ] User can save set of flash cards before clearing
 - [ ] User can load set of flash cards later
+- Maybe save sets of flash cards with different keys in localStorage?

 # How to use